 Itaewon is a true shopping maze: the place harbors around 2,400 shops spreading over dozens of streets with their own atmosphere.
 However, the three main streets of this neighborhood revolve around food (World Food Culture Street), fashion (Fashion Street) and antiques (Antique Furniture Street).

 Itaewon Antique Furniture Street was formed back in the 1960s when American soldiers based in Yongsan sold their furniture before returning to the United States.
-Over the years, the place became a hub for the sale of furniture from the around the world.
+Over the years, the place became a hub for the sale of furniture from around the world.
 Famous at the time, this street still is today, especially since the vintage trend literally exploded in Korea.
-In addition to furniture, shops located in the Itaewon Antique Furniture Street, sell a broad selection of vintage items ranging from old wall clocks, posters, vintage toys, carousel horses & cars, crockery and all kinds of decorative objects which are hard to find elsewhere.
+In addition to furniture, shops located in the Itaewon Antique Furniture Street, sell a broad selection of vintage items ranging from vintage wall clocks, posters, vintage toys, carousel horses & cars, crockery and all kinds of decorative objects which are hard to find elsewhere.

 The Itaewon Antique & Vintage Festival 2015

-In addition to their day to day operations, antique dealers in the Itaewon Antique Furniture Street, host twice a year a little fair.
+In addition to their day-to-day operations, antique dealers in the Itaewon Antique Furniture Street, host twice a year a little fair.
 The Itaewon Antique & Vintage Festival is a flea market organized generally in May and October, by 80 local antique dealers.

 Flea market enthusiasts and tourists are invited to stroll the Itaewon Antique Furniture Street from 10 a.m. till 7 p.m., and browse a selection of antique furniture from around the world, as well as ancients decorative objects, most of which sold at a reasonable price.